 Find an Elder Abuse Lawyer in Georgia

-If you suspect your loved one is suffering abuse or neglect in nursing homes in Macon GA or elsewhere throughout the state, we can review your case for free.
+If you suspect your loved one is suffering abuse or neglect in nursing homes, we can review your case for free.
 We assist people throughout the state, representing families and people in nursing homes from Atlanta, Columbus and Augusta to Albany, Savannah and other Georgia cities in and around Macon.
 Call us locally at 888-WE FIGHT, or fill out our online contact form.